interpersonal

 is a sustainable professional identity,

-and useful to those you wish to serve,
+useful to those you wish to serve, that

 for the rest of your life.